trustyai-explainability/llama-stack-provider-ragas/README.md

 # `trustyai-ragas` <br> Ragas as an Out-of-Tree Llama Stack Provider

-⚠️ Warning!
-This project is in early stages of development!

 ## About
 This repository implements [Ragas](https://github.com/explodinggradients/ragas) as an out-of-tree [Llama Stack](https://github.com/meta-llama/llama-stack) evaluation provider.